The Paris Call for Trust and Security in Cyberspace was launched on November 12, 2018,

-As announced at the 2019 Paris Peace Forum, the International Foundation for Electoral Systems (IFES) and more than 1,000 other signatories have endorsed the Paris Call for Trust and Security in Cyberspace.
+at the Paris Peace Forum.
+At the 2019 Paris Peace Forum, the International Foundation for Electoral Systems (IFES) and more than 1,000 other signatories endorsed the Paris Call for Trust and Security in Cyberspace.

 The Paris Call is an agreement on nine fundamental cybersecurity principles and a commitment to work together to promote a safe and secure cyberspace for all.
-Led by the French government, the call was first launched in November 2018.
+Led by the French government, the call was first launched on November 12, 2018.

 Principles articulated in the Paris Call:

 The goals mentioned in the Paris Call and the principles adopted represent a consensus of priorities between states, corporations, and civil society

 - Inclusive regulatory process: